 For additional questions about compatibility, please contact our customer service team.

 ||November 14, 2013

 For this update, you will need:

-- Optimization of battery life (decreases power draw during sleep mode).
+- optimization of battery life (decreasing power draw in sleep mode)

-- Includes all previous firmware updates (click here for more).
+- all previous firmware updates are included (click here for more)

 - a standard-capacity MicroSD card (2GB or less in size)